camchenry/camchenry-remix/posts/react-typescript-context.md

 - Accessing a non-existent property in the context could cause an error
 - Renaming a property in the context, or change its type (e.g., from `string` to `object`) means we have to check every instance where that context is used
+- May be possible to put context into invalid states (misspelled string literals, wrong types, etc.)
 - Have to reference where the context is defined originally to figure out what properties it contains

 Most or all of these issues are typical with any JavaScript application, not just ones that use Context.
 However, TypeScript can solve or mitigate all of these issues:

 - Accessing a non-existent property in a context will cause a **compile error**, preventing any misuse of the context
 - Renaming a property or changing the type of a property in the context will cause a **compile error**, if any code relied on the old name or type
+- All types are checked, so invalid context states will **not compile**, preventing many classes of bugs
 - A typed context enables IDEs (like Visual Studio Code) to autocomplete what properties are available in a context

 Furthermore, we don't incur any run-time cost for these benefits.
 That is, using TypeScript doesn't make our bundle size any larger because all of the types will be removed when compiled.